Please follow the link below to watch a recent video featuring Debbie Ormerod, Lancashire County Council Access and Entitlement Manager.

 Within the clip, Debbie is offering her professional advice and guidance about the school admissions process.

 If you are considering moving your child to us from another school, the open letter below may be helpful.
+You should also complete the In Year Admissions form below.

 Please see our Admissions Policy for information regarding the Determined Admission Arrangements for a place at St Lawrence CE Primary School.